iankuoli/DFNet_TF2/README.md

 ## Introduction

-Deep image completion usually fails to harmonically blend the restored image into existing content, especially in the boundary area.
-And it often fails to complete complex structures.

-We first introduce **Fusion Block** for generating a flexible alpha composition map to combine known and unknown regions.
+DFNet introduce **Fusion Block** for generating a flexible alpha composition map to combine known and unknown regions.
 It builds a bridge for structural and texture information, so that information in known region can be naturally propagated into completion area.
 With this technology, the completion results will have smooth transition near the boundary of completion area.